apache/sling-whiteboard/org.apache.sling.commons.thumbnail/README.md

 Resizes an image to the size specified.
 If only one dimension is specified the image will be sized to the other

-_Implementation_: `org.apache.sling.commons.thumbnails.internal.transformers.ColorizeHandler`
+_Implementation_: `org.apache.sling.commons.thumbnails.internal.transformers.ResizeHandler`

-_Handler Type_: `sling/commons/thumbnails/transformers/colorize`
+_Handler Type_: `sling/commons/thumbnails/transformers/resize`

 _Parameters_